mrseanryan/gpt-multi-atomic-agents/README.md

 The framework is generic and allows agents to be defined in terms of a name, description, accepted input calls, and allowed output calls.

 The agents communicate indirectly using a blackboard.
 The language is a composed of (Function or GraphQL mutation) calls: each agent specifies what it understands as input, and what calls it is able to generate.
-In this way, the agents can understand each other's output.
+Each agent can be configured to understand a subset of the output of the other agents.
+In this way, the agents can understand each other's output and collaborate together.

 ![System overview](https://raw.githubusercontent.com/mrseanryan/gpt-multi-atomic-agents/master/images/diagram-Multi-LLM-based-Agent-collaboration-via-Dynamic-Router-GraphQL-context.jpg)